 Smoke and Barrel is the kind of restaurant that works in every season.
-In the warmer weather, the large garage door style windows in the front are open.
-This allows for drink sipping while enjoying superior people watching in the eclectic Adams Morgan.
-I have spent several Sunday afternoons in this window.
+In the warmer weather, the large garage door-style windows in the front are open.
+This allows for drink sipping while enjoying superior people-watching in the eclectic Adams Morgan.
+Before COVID, I spent several Sunday afternoons in this window.
 In the colder weather, the dark wood and furnishings of this whisky bar provide a cozy environment.

 For now, Smoke and Barrel is open for indoor dining in the basement, formally known as the “Bottom of the Barrel.”
 You can also eat outside on their covered patio.
 The main dining room is still closed as they open back up.
 Be sure to use their downstairs entrance to find someone to seat you.